-- To post the event on the Law School’s public calendar, click the checkbox to post the event online.
-Phrase the description of your event in the third person; the calendar represents the whole school, so "come to our event" will likely be reworded.
+- To post the event on the Law School’s public calendar, click the checkbox to publish the event online.

 - Room reservation requests submitted over the summer are pending until the course schedule is set.
 To mark a date for a major event on the public calendar during this time, contact the Communications Office at email@example.com.

-- You can request changes to room reservations or make changes to your public calendar descriptions online on LawWeb (you will receive a link to do so in your confirmation email, and there is also a link under the News/Events tab in LawWeb, under Event Management, called "View/Edit Your Room Requests")
+- You can request changes to room reservations or make changes to your public calendar descriptions online on LawWeb.

 - Use of some spaces outside of normal business hours may require the temporary issue of a room key.
 You must make arrangements for the key before the event with David Holsapple (firstname.lastname@example.org).

 - Note: The exterior doors to the Law School are on an electronic locking system.
 Exterior doors lock at 7 p.m.
 Monday–Friday, and at 5 p.m. on Saturday and Sunday.
 In the mornings, the doors are unlocked at 7 a.m.
 Monday–Friday, and at 9 a.m. on Saturday and Sunday.
-If you are planning a late evening event or a weekend event that begins early in the morning, please contact Greg Streit, Assistant Dean for Building Services (email@example.com; 982-2802) with questions.
+If your event will extend into the evening or will begin early in the morning on Saturday or Sunday, please contact Greg Streit, Assistant Dean for Building Services (email@example.com; 982-2802) to discuss building access issues.

-- If you are unsure of what room you should use, contact David Holsapple at firstname.lastname@example.org.
+- If you are unsure of what room you should use, contact Kate Duvall at firstname.lastname@example.org.